A trust-region method for derivative-free nonlinear constrained stochastic optimization: Numerical examples

 \subsection{Optimization performance on benchmark test set}

 Its utilization of Gaussian process surrogate models relates (S)NOWPAC to the successful class of Bayesian optimization techniques \cite{Mockus1974, Mockus1989}, and its extensions for nonlinear optimization using either an augmented Lagrangian approach \cite{Gramacy2015} or expected constrained improvement in the constrained Bayesian optimization (cBO) \cite{Gardner2014}.
-As opposed to Bayesian optimization, (S)NOWPAC introduces Gaussian process surrogates to smooth local trust region steps instead of aiming at global optimization.
+As opposed to Bayesian optimization, (S)NOWPAC introduces Gaussian process surrogates to smooth local trust-region steps instead of aiming at global optimization.
 We will demonstrate that the combination of fast local optimization with a second layer of {\it smoothing} Gaussian process models makes (S)NOWPAC an efficient and accurate optimization technique.
 Additionally, we compare the performance of (S)NOWPAC to the optimization codes COBYLA and NOMAD as well as to the stochastic approximation methods SPSA and KWSA.

 We test the performances of all optimizers on the Schittkowski optimization benchmark set \cite{Hock1981, Schittkowski2008}, which is part of the CUTEst benchmark suit for nonlinear constraint optimization.
 The dimensions of the feasible domains within our test set range from $2$ to $16$ with a number of constraints ranging from $1$ to $10$.
-Since the problems are deterministic, we add noise to the objective functions, $f(x) + \theta_1$ and constraints, $c(x) + \theta_2$ with $(\theta_1, \theta_2) \sim \mathcal{U}[-1, 1]^{1+r}$ and solve the following three classes of robust optimization problems: \begin{enumerate} \item Minimization of the average objective function subject to the constraints being satisfied in expectation:
+Since the problems are deterministic, we add noise to the objective functions, $f(x) + \theta_1$ and constraints, $c(x) + \theta_2$ with $(\theta_1, \theta_2) \sim \mathcal{U}[-1, 1]^{1+r}$ and solve the following three classes of robust optimization problems: \todo{FM: Only linear noise, could we run into issues here from review?} \begin{enumerate} \item Minimization of the average objective function subject to the constraints being satisfied in expectation:

 \item Minimization of the average objective function subject to the constraints being satisfied in $95\%$ of all cases:

 \item Minimization of the $95\%$-CVaR of the objective function subject to the constraints being satisfied on average: